juanlatorre/awesome-stars/README.md

 ## Svelte

 - [saadeghi/daisyui](https://github.com/saadeghi/daisyui) - ⭐️ ⭐️ ⭐️ ⭐️ ⭐️  The most popular, free and open-source Tailwind CSS component library
-- [open-source-labs/SvelteStorm](https://github.com/open-source-labs/SvelteStorm) - SvelteStorm is an open-source IDE with a built-in State Manager window for viewing your svelte project in real-time
+- [open-source-labs/SvelteStorm](https://github.com/open-source-labs/SvelteStorm) - SvelteStorm is an open-source IDE with a built-in Debugging window for viewing and debugging your svelte project in real-time
 - [sveltejs/site-kit](https://github.com/sveltejs/site-kit) - This repo is no longer maintained or used for new sites.
 See https://github.com/sveltejs/sites
 - [juanlatorre/kafa.studio](https://github.com/juanlatorre/kafa.studio) - Kafa Studio website & portfolio.